Artie258/MudaeAutoBot/README.md

+Support Vivinano!
+This bot is amazing, I am trying to contribute in better logging and some features myself, I lack knowledge in programming but I will try my best
+- Features that I am trying to add
+- Log estimated time the bot will roll, For some reason it does not want to roll at times.
+- Analyze the snipe protections, I am testing the bot with me alone in a private server just to see how it reacts with snipe protections
+-

 # Regading Forking
 I have seen many users fork this repo.
 I do not mind forks but I really would like to state that github is a public space and that any user who forks this repo is ultimatly can be found by all the various users that frequent this repo.